Crown jewels: Hessen

 Most of the crown jewels were stolen and destroyed by US army officers after the end of World War II.
 See Schlosshotel Kronberg.

 Saxony

 The Treasures and Crown Jewels of the Kings of Saxony are kept in Dresden.

 Prussia

 The crown and the insignia of the Kingdom of Prussia are kept at Hohenzollern Castle in Sigmaringen, Baden-Württemberg.

+The Prussian Crown Jewels are kept at Schloss Charlottenburg in Berlin.

 Württemberg

 The treasures of the Kings of Württemberg are kept in the Württemberg State Museum in Stuttgart.

 Holy Roman Empire

 The Imperial Regalia like the Holy Crown of Charlemagne, the orb, the sceptre, the Holy Lance, and various other items are kept in the Schatzkammer Treasury in Vienna, Austria.
 Aside from those items already present in Vienna, the last Holy Roman Emperor, Francis II, brought there much of the Imperial regalia traditionally located elsewhere, before the final collapse of the Holy Roman Empire in 1806.

 Other objects associated with the coronation of Holy Roman Emperors can be found in Aachen, in the treasury of the Aachen Cathedral.
 The cathedral also houses a stone throne associated with Charlemagne, and was a traditional site for certain of the Imperial coronation ceremonies.
 The Aachen City Hall houses copies of several important items of the Imperial regalia, now in Vienna, which had previously been kept in their city.
 Both the old city hall and the core of the cathedral were once parts of the palace of Charlemagne.